Who Pays Sales Tax When Selling a Business? What Actually Determines It

 Some states also allow buyers to avoid sales tax if they intend to resell the assets rather than use them for business operations.
 However, a resale certificate is required to claim this exemption.

-Here are some critical questions to discuss with an accountant or legal advisor before finalizing any purchase.
-This will ensure that the transaction goes smoothly and that you fully understand all financial, legal, and tax implications.
+Before finalizing any purchase, make sure to review these critical questions with your accountant or legal advisor.
+Doing so helps ensure a smooth transaction and that you fully understand all financial, legal, and tax implications.

 Keep in mind: